AlexSmall96/Pair-Matching-Game/README.md

 ## Design Choices
 ### Colors
-I wanted to site to have a playful and fun feel to it.
-I chose bright, bold to give the user the impression of a fun website.
-The home page and game pages stand out well from the background with a bold green vs a faded blue, while the cards are more of a stronger blue to make them the fore front of the site.
-I chose gold, silver and bronze for the leaderboard to create a more visullay appealing method of ranking players.
+I wanted the site to have a playful and fun feel to it.
+I chose bright, bold colours to give the user the impression of a fun website.
+The home page and game pages stand out well from the background with a bold green vs a faded blue, while the cards are more of a stronger blue to make them the forefront of the site.
+I chose gold, silver and bronze for the leaderboard to create a more visually appealing method of ranking players.

 ![](assets/documentation/images/colours1.png)
 ![](assets/documentation/images/colours2.png)